sysbiolux/AKR1A1-Deficiency-in-Cancer-Metabolic-Modeling/README.md

 *Nature Communications*

-Associated Zenodo DOI will be provided with the archived release.
+A Zenodo DOI corresponding to the archived version of this repository will be added upon public release.

+---

+# License

+This repository is distributed for academic research and reproducibility purposes.
+Please cite the associated publication when using the code or derived analyses.